osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

   }]

-Set "messagetype" header to the value "container".
-This message should be sent after type message specifying "typeid" property.
+Set the "messagetype" header to the value "container".
+This message should be sent after the type message specifying "typeid" property.

 Step 4 – provide data values to the container and send them in OMF Data message
 -------------------------------------------------------------------------------

-Finally, you need to assemble data values for the created container, and send it to PI Server.
+Finally, you assemble data values for the created container and send it to PI Server.

 ::